jakeramaer/single-shot-human-reconstruction-2022/README.md

 </p>

 ## Survey of current SOTA
-The first phase of this question involved surveying the latest 3D human reconstruction networks, with the following conditions:
+The first phase of this exploration involved surveying the latest 3D human reconstruction networks with specific conditions:

-- The input being a single  mp4 file.
+The input is a single mp4 file.
-- The output being a set of either 3D meshes or point clouds, ideally one for each frame.
+The output is a set of either 3D meshes or point clouds, ideally one for each frame.

-I've worked previously with ONet, PIFu and NeRF networks.
-PIFuHD was my initial first guess at a potential solution to this question as it was trained for high-detail human reconstruction (including clothing).
-However, it is always worth a trip to google scholar to check forward citations.
-Through this I was able to find ICON (code released in Feb 2022).
-My reasons for selecting ICON as my chosen solution are as follows:
+Previously, I worked with ONet, PIFu, and NeRF networks.
+Initially, I considered PIFuHD for this project due to its high-detail human reconstruction capabilities.
+However, after researching forward citations on Google Scholar, I discovered ICON (code released in February 2022).
+My choice to use ICON stemmed from the following reasons:
-- ICON has a full, well documented codebase, with access to a plug-and-play Colab notebook for easy testing.
+- ICON offers a complete, well-documented codebase, along with a user-friendly Colab notebook for easy testing.
-- The ICON paper demonstrates results that consistently outperform PIFu / PIFuHD, with particularly better generalisation to dramatic / athletic poses through use of local (rather than global) features.
+- The ICON paper shows results that consistently outperform PIFu/PIFuHD, especially in handling dramatic or athletic poses due to its use of local features rather than global ones.

 In the next section I will give a high-level overview of the theory behind ICON and its network architecture.
 ## ICON architecture rundown